Information last updated: March 2026

 What Are HR Managers and What Do They Do?

 While some organizations may have only one human resources manager, others may designate several managers to oversee specific areas within the department.
-Managerial roles within HR may have different titles, including employee relations manager, payroll manager, and recruiting manager.
+Managerial roles within HR may have different titles, including employee relations manager, compensation and benefits manager, and recruiting manager.

 For more information, see our article on the 7 functions of the human resources department.